 Last spring, after I swore up and down that I was done purchasing roses for the season, I found what seemed like a perfectly legitimate excuse to add just a handful more: seeing as how most of my roses are very young OGR’s I came to the shocking realization that I wouldn’t have enough roses in bloom throughout the summer and I simply just had to do something about that.
 Funny how you can easily justify these things, isn’t it? 😉

 Well, the joke was on me.
 For the first time, I purchased my Austins as “own-root”, but they are spindly, weak looking things and most of them haven’t even bloomed yet!
 (I think in the future I will stick to purchasing my Austins as grafted.)
-The one exception is ‘Jude the Obscure’ who came out of the starting gate, even as an own root, with robust canes, healthy foliage and drop-dead gorgeous flowers with a scent stronger even than it’s parent (one of my favorites) ‘Abraham Darby’.
+One of the exceptions is ‘Jude the Obscure’ who came out of the starting gate, even as an own root, with robust canes, healthy foliage and drop-dead gorgeous flowers with a scent stronger even than it’s parent (one of my favorites) ‘Abraham Darby’.
 I mean this rose is a serious achievement.
 It makes me want to give David Austin the slow-to-fast clap; It’s just that awesome.

 Full disclosure: Ours is growing in a pretty scary looking dollar-store plastic container so I avoided the whole kit and kaboodle for these photos.
-I dream of having a container rose garden like this one someday, with fancy Italian terracotta pots that each cost more than a car payment, and when I do, ‘Jude the Obscure’ will get pride of place.
+I dream of having a container rose garden like this one someday, with fancy Italian terracotta pots (that probably each cost more than a car payment), and when I do, ‘Jude the Obscure’ will get pride of place.